EstherAlo/DAREY.IO-Projects/Project7/Project7.md

 sudo systemctl daemon-reload
 ```

-- To install, configure the NFS to start on reboot and confirm that it is running I ran the commands below:
+- To install, configure the NFS to start on reboot and confirm that it is running:

 ```
 sudo yum -y update